mammothdx/FullStackTestProject/README.md

 django
 biopython
 ```
 You may add packages as needed.
+Add a requirements.txt file including everything you use.
 2) docker

 ## Tasks

 1) Clone the project into a directory
-2) Create a virtual environment
+2) Create a virtual environment and install neccesery dependecies
 3) Create a webpage that allows the user to enter a single DNA sequence containing only the letter A,G,C and T to a form
 4) Use the BlastJob model (models.py) to create the job and run an asychronic search task (use the blast command from the Tools section)
 5) A web page should present the job's results when the job if finished